 Cost per MQL = Cost Per Lead (CPL) / marketing spend for total number of new leads

 Once your SaaS marketing team determines that the MQL has the potential to be nurtured and converted into a customer, they enter the sales funnel as a SQL.

 Here are a few tips to help you qualify MQL leads:

-- Examine past MQL behaviour - Take a look at how past prospects have acted when they were ready to make a decision and when they weren’t.
-B2B data you’ve collected over the years from past campaigns will help you identify intent faster and prevent an uptick in closed lost deals.
+- Examine past MQL behaviour - Look at how past prospects have acted when they were ready to make a decision and when they weren’t.
+B2B data you’ve collected over the years from past campaigns will help you identify intent faster and prevent an uptick in closed-lost deals.

-- Establish how you are different from your competitor - Take a look at your competitors and see how your offering differs from theirs.
-Do you have something to hook a prospect with that they don’t?
-Use this to gain an edge in your marketing collateral for a higher MQL conversion rate.
+- Establish how you are different from your competitors - Look at your competitors and see how your offering differs from theirs.
+Do you have a feature to hook a prospect with that they don't?
+Use this to gain an edge in your content marketing for a higher MQL conversion rate.